-The General Services capital plan for future years will see further major investment in school infrastructure including Newbattle High School.
+The General Services capital plan for future years will see further major investment in school infrastructure including a new Loanhead Centre to accommodate Paradykes primary school, Loanhead library and Loanhead leisure centre, two new replacement primary schools at Roslin and Bilston and a new Gorebridge North primary school.
+There will also be capital investment to complement the new Design, Build, Finance & Maintain (DBFM) projects for the Newbattle Centre and the Zero Waste Residual Treatment Facility.
 There will also be investment in the roads infrastructure and ongoing asset management replacement plans for buildings, fleet and information technology.